alanovictor/DevLinks/README.md

 ## 🚀 Technologies-Tecnologias

-This project was developed with the following technologies:
+This project was developed with the following technologies:<br>
 (Esse projeto foi desenvolvido com as seguintes tecnologias):

 - HTML e CSS